cosmos/gaia/docs/gaia-tutorials/installation.md

 | netgo     | Name resolution will use pure Go code           |
 | ledger    | Ledger devices are supported (hardware wallets) |

-### Install binary distribution via snap (Linux only)

-**Do not use snap at this time to install the binaries for production until we have a reproducible binary system.**

-## Developer Workflow
+## Work with a Cosmos SDK Clone

+To work with your own modifications of the Cosmos SDK, make a fork of this repo, and add a `replace` clause to the `go.mod` file.
-To test any changes made in the SDK or Tendermint, a `replace` clause needs to be added to `go.mod` providing the correct import path.
+The `replace` clause you add to `go.mod` must provide the correct import path:

 - Make appropriate changes
 - Add `replace github.com/cosmos/cosmos-sdk => /path/to/clone/cosmos-sdk` to `go.mod`